What Health and Safety Measures Will be In Place in Light of COVID-19?

 automatically allocate these to odd numbered groups as they are about the same size as our 2 person cabins.

 Is food included?

-2 levels, i.e. on the main deck and on a top deck.
-Each ship is unique and therefore the layout does vary from
+located on 2 levels, i.e. on the main deck and on a top deck.
+Each ship is unique and therefore the layout does vary from ship to

 Can I bring food and drink onboard?